-Roles Responsibilities OHS Team Provide advice on minimising risk as requested.
+Roles Responsibilities Teachers, Academic Staff and Researchers Provide induction, instruction, training and supervision to minimise safety risks for their students.
+Use hazard identification tools prior to any purchase and/or before introducing any new task or equipment to University activities.
+Sign approval for risk assessments completed by students for research projects.
+OHS Team Provide advice on risk assessment process and minimising risk as requested.
 Ensure distribution of any information on innovative controls, issue alerts and improve procedures where necessary.
 Source and coordinate appropriate training for OHS hazard identification and control.
 Monitor results when new controls have been introduced as part of incident investigations and audit plans.
-Audit against this procedure for compliance and assist with continuous improvement.
-Assist Departments and Colleges with Divisional Operational Risk Register maintenance.
+Audit against this Procedure for compliance and assist with continuous improvement.
+Assist Departments and Colleges with Divisional Operational Risk Register.